liftoff-sr/CIPster/README.md

 of tree, (i.e. not in the source tree) you can simply delete the out of tree directory at any time and try something else.

+### Building the Library

+This is not a mandatory step, but is provided as a learning experience.
+If you want to build a sample program, skip to *Building the Sample Programs*.

 Let's create our out of tree directory in /tmp, which is erased on Ubuntu after each reboot.
 This means it will disappear, but we don't care because building the library is easy and the out of tree build directory can be anywhere